Strandgaard96/vehicle_collision_webpage/docs/README.md

 No more motivation lets get to it.
 It might get a bit technical but hold on in.
 We are predicting on the “NUMBER OF INJURY” column and have transformed the column into a binary variable by combining all injuries over 0 to 1.
 Therefore, it has been made into a binary classification problem.
 It was showed that boroughs, time, day of the week, age, contributing factors and vehicle type all influenced traffic incidents and injuries.
 We therefore chose to use these features in our model.
 In addition to these features we also incorporated weather conditions such as temperature, humidity, wind speed and description of the weather e.g. Rain, thunder, snow and sun.
 The model we achieved the best results from was the random forest classifier from SciKit learn.
+With that model we achieved following results: